 I know we don’t have many more years of matching Disney family shirts and costumes ahead of us, so I plan to soak up every photogenic moment.

-I found a ninja costume online that had the right lines, so I bought that and added some gold detail with Duck tape to make our Loki costume.
+Our DIY Loki costume was as easy as buying a ninja costume online and adding some gold detail with Duck tape in just the right places.
 I did the same over the logo on a green cape we already had (Thanks @GoGoSqueeZ!).
-That part was easy.

-You should see the Loki costumes in the cosplay community.
-They are so detailed and incredible.
-I watched a video of one guy who spent weeks crafting his Loki helmet.
-And the results were awesome.
+You should see the Loki cosplay people have come up with.
+The costumes are so detailed and incredible.
+I watched a video of one guy who spent weeks crafting his Loki helmet and the results were awesome.
+I was overwhelmed but determined.

 DIY Loki helmet and Loki Costume